Daquiver1/daquiver1/readme.md

 </a>

-⚡ I'm currently working on an advanced GPA calculator.
+⚡ I'm currently working on an advanced GPA calculator.<br>
 🔭 I’m currently learning **FastAPI**.
 👯 I’m looking to collaborate on any cool web app project.
 💬 Apart from tech, we can talk about football and music.